ovh/docs/pages/web/hosting/mail_function_script_records/guide.en-gb.md

 ![hosting](images/monitoring-automatic-emails-step1.png){.thumbnail}

-This page enables you to monitor and manage automated emails sent from your [OVHcloud web hosting](https://www.ovhcloud.com/en-gb/web-hosting/).
+This page enables you to monitor and manage automated emails sent from your [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/).

 ### Overview of the “Email scripts” section